heremaps/gluecodium/docs/lime_idl.md

 Classes and interfaces support inheritance (optionally, see *ParentName* in the syntax above).
 There are some restrictions on inheritance:
-* multiple inheritance is currently not supported.
+* multiple inheritance is not supported.
 * an interface cannot inherit from a class.
 * an class can only inherit from another ("parent") class if the parent class has "open" visibility (see `Visibility` above).